rui314/mold/README.md

 # catld
-An experimental ELF linker aiming to be as fast as "cat" command.
+An experimental ELF linker aiming to be as fast as the "cat" command.